Food-Related Themes

 You are capable and responsible.

-And you are tired.Food may have become one of the few ways you get relief or comfort.
+And you are tired.Food may have become one of the few ways you get relief, comfort or to zone out.

 How this links to food and body struggles